yaboiteedoh/tsql-yaboiteedoh/README.md

 *0.3.0 (planned)*
 - Hidden columns which will not appear on the dataclass object
-- More robust and customizable version control system
+- Built in version control system
+- Logging

 *0.4.0 (planned)*
 - Join tables
+- Interface overhaul